adamstegman/read-link-later/README.markdown

-NOTE: This is still a work-in-progress, and doesn't do any of this yet.

 Read Tweet Later is a [Google Chrome][chrome] extension that will add a "Read Later" [Instapaper][instapaper] link to each tweet in a twitter.com feed.
 The link will parse the tweet for a URL and add it to your Instapaper queue.